johnnyw66/cookie_session/README.md

-## Running the opportunity watcher.
+## Running the AtoZ opportunity watcher.

+First, use Chrome to authenticate an AtoZ session using your credentials.

 When going through AtoZ's authentication (under a Chrome Web Browser) make sure you tick on the '30 Day Trusted Device Option'.
-When you have gone through the One Time Password stage (with an SMS sent to your registered phone) - simply close your browser.
+When you have gone through the One Time Password stage (with an SMS verification code sent to your registered phone) - simply quit your browser.

-Run the script
+Second, run the python script

 **python3 start_session_from_cookies_win32.py**